mim2 (at) illinois.edu

 Integrable systems.
 I am also interested in t-deformations of certain solutions to various integrable systems.

-Currently, my collaborators (D. Addabbo and B. Turmunkh) and I are systematically studying and relating t-deformation of q-characters of quantum affine algebras (which are related to deformed T-systems)
+Currently, my collaborators (D. Addabbo and B. Turmunkh) and I are systematically studying and relating t-deformation of q-characters of quantum affine algebras (which are related to deformed T-systems constructed by Nakajima using quiver varieties)

 to quantum cluster algebras (which are a different realization of deformed Q-systems).
 We are interested in combinatorial, algebraic, and geometric constructions of these solutions.

 Applications.
-Third aspect of my research interests lies in applications of representation theory, e.g., fast Fourier transforms (FFT) of data on homogeneous spaces, FFT of codes, high dimensional data sets of images and shapes.
+Third aspect of my research interests lies in applications of representation theory, e.g., fast Fourier transforms (FFT) for homogeneous spaces of groups (algebras, monoids, etc), connections between FFT and (binary) codes, high dimensional data sets of images and shapes.

 Doctoral dissertation: main results include the study of semi-invariants of certain family of filtered quiver representations;